What has long been the most popular coin series to collect?

 After 50 years, the Lincoln Memorial cent is no longer being minted.

-During the 50 years of the Lincoln Memorial cent (1959-2008), the U.S. Mint made millions of proof Lincoln Memorial cents.
+During the 50 years of the Lincoln Memorial cent (1959-2008), the U.S. Mint made MILLIONS of proof Lincoln Memorial cents.
+Proofs are struck with mirror-like fields, frosted (or “cameo”) devices, and well-struck details.

-Collectors wanting a complete collection of Lincoln Memorial cents always need each of the proof Lincoln Memorial cents.
-Luckily for the collector, obtaining proof Lincoln Memorial cents is an easy task.
+Collectors wanting a complete collection of Lincoln Memorial cents will always need EACH of the proof Lincoln Memorial cents.

-Proof Lincoln Memorial cents minted from 1959 through 1964 were struck in Philadelphia.
-When proof Lincoln Memorial cent production resumed in 1968, manufacturing duties were moved to San Francisco, where striking of most U.S. proof coins takes place to this day.
+When proof Lincoln Memorial cent production resumed in 1968, manufacturing duties were moved to San Francisco, where the striking of most U.S. proof coins takes place to this day.

 Are Lincoln Memorial Proofs Going To Become Rare?

-The thinking among some may be that the Lincoln Memorial cent (both proof and regular business strikes) will become scarce or rare since the U.S. Mint is no longer making them.
+Some people believe that the Lincoln Memorial cent (both proof and regular business strikes) will become scarce or rare since the U.S. Mint is no longer making them.

 While it is true Lincoln Memorial cents are no longer being struck, also remember that many millions of Lincoln Memorial proof cents were struck.
-By the way, billions upon billions of business-strike Lincoln Memorial cents were produced.
-Because so many Lincoln Memorial cents have been made over the last 50 years, there are plenty to go around.

-Proof Lincoln Memorial cents are in great supply, with enough to potentially complete more than a million Lincoln Memorial cent collections!
+In fact, proof Lincoln Memorial cents are in great supply, with enough to potentially complete more than a million Lincoln Memorial cent collections!

 The Scarcest Lincoln Memorial Proof Cents

 While the vast majority of Lincoln Memorial proof cents are highly common, there are a few dates which are considered scarce.
-Likewise, a couple are considered downright rare.

-- 1970 S Small Date: $20-150 in Cameo Proof 63-66
+- 1970-S Small Date: $20-150 in Cameo Proof 63-66

 - 1971-S Doubled Die Obverse: $450 in Red Proof 65